 If you can narrow down the source of the pain, then you can make some educated guesses at what's going on.
 Here are some things to look for;

-- The pain is coming from the front half of your lower jaw.
-The most common cause will be to do with a tooth.
+The pain is coming from the front half of your lower jaw - around your chin, for example.
+The most common cause will be something to do with a tooth.
 You will either have

 If you have pulpitis in a tooth, you will need to see a dentist for treatment.
-For a tooth with an abscess or a tooth extraction infection, you will need antibiotics.
+A tooth with an inflamed nerve like this will need root canal treatment or extraction.

-- If your lower jaw pain is coming from the rear half of your jaw, then you need to try to work out if the pain is coming from higher up, near your jaw joint or ear, OR whether it's coming from lower down, below your ear.
+If your lower jaw pain is coming from the rear half of your jaw, then you need to try to work out if the pain is coming from higher up, near your jaw joint or ear, OR whether it's coming from lower down, below your ear.

 WHAT OTHER causes are there of lower jaw pain?

 The main ones are listed above, and can be summed up as either due to: